Learn to Scull

 Once new scullers have been certified, they are encouraged to practice on the lake or other safe setting with a sculling partner.
 First year scullers may also row in a double or quad on the river with more experienced, certified members in the bow.
 Following club guidelines of required experience and training, scullers may request additional certification for river and bow seat in a double and quad.
 Enrollment in Learn to Scull is first come, first served.

 Learn more about our Sculling Certification below.
-Contact our Sculling Director to get involved.
+Contact our Sculling Coordinator to get involved.

 LevelNameDescription